DevAyu-Codes/CustomRoms/README.md

 ## 🚀 Releases

-Flashable builds and official releases are available in the [**Releases**](https://github.com/DevAyu-Codes/CustomRoms/releases) section.
+Flashable builds and unofficial releases are available in the [**Releases**](https://github.com/DevAyu-Codes/CustomRoms/releases) section.

 ---